 The work of the Post-COVID-19 Interdisciplinary Clinical Care Network is:

-Patient led: Patients who have recovered from serious cases of COVID-19 and patients at high risk of serious disease have been a fundamental part of the network from the beginning.
+Patient led: Patients who have recovered from persistent symptoms of COVID-19 and patients at high risk of serious disease have been a fundamental part of the network from the beginning.

 Interdisciplinary: Post-COVID-19 Recovery Clinics bring different perspectives and expertise to patients' care and treatment plans, including subspecialty physicians, nurses, social workers, and physio and occupational therapists.
 The network's clinical care coordination working group provides clinics with best practices, evidence, and leadership in this interdisciplinary model of care.